isovector/draconian-results/pho.md

 Guidance for visiting long-term care or seniors\' assisted living facilities
 -----------------------------------------------------------------------------------------------

+This content is a summary of the [PHO order --- COVID-19 Vaccination Status Information and Preventive Measures (PDF, 513KB)] document.
+It is not legal advice and does not provide an interpretation of the law.
+In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Larger, facility-wide social events or gatherings, adult day programs and in-facility respite are allowed.